StefanoBlando/gas-networks-risk-forecasting/README.md

 This project was developed during the **Hera Group Data Hackathon** and focuses on predicting gas leak risks across pipeline segments using real-world geospatial and operational data.
 The aim is to support predictive maintenance strategies and improve infrastructure safety.

 ## 🚀 Project Goals

-- Integrate geospatial, temporal, and operational features from gas distribution networks
-- Predict monthly leak occurrences at the subsystem (CODSISTEMA) level
-- Provide a binary classifier (leak/no-leak) and a regression model (expected leak count)
-- Generate synthetic data to enhance training via CTGAN and TimeGAN

-## 📦 Dataset Overview

-Data was provided by Hera Group for hackathon use only and includes:
-- **Pipeline characteristics**: geometry, materials, diameter, installation year
-- **Leak events**: timestamped gas leak reports linked to segments (IDSAP)
-- **Risk levels**: monthly risk score (0-100) per segment from predictive models

-> **Note**: Due to licensing restrictions, raw data files are not shared in this repository.

-# Gas Network Risk Forecasting

-This project was developed during the **Hera Group Data Hackathon** and focuses on predicting gas leak risks across pipeline segments using real-world geospatial and operational data.
-The goal is to support predictive maintenance strategies and improve infrastructure safety.

----

-## 🚀 Project Goals